openstack/cloudkitty/doc/source/admin/rating/hashmap.rst

 A field is referring to a metadata field of a resource.
 For example on an instance object (**compute**), you can use the flavor to define specific rules.

-With Ceilometer as the collector, the following fields are available for each
-service:

-* Compute: flavor, vcpus, memory (MB), image_id, availability_zone
-* Volume: name, volume_type, availability_zone
-* Image: disk_format, container_format, is_public, availability_zone

 With Gnocchi as collector, the following fields are available for each service:

 * Compute: flavor_id, vcpus, image_id, memory (MB)